 Long-nosed potoroos are so important to our ecosystem; they play a critical role in improving the health of forests by dispersing a host of beneficial fungi spores as they forage and move around.
 These fungi, which form a major part of their diet, assist eucalypt and acacia trees absorb more water and nutrients, and are essential for seedling survival.
 It also plays a key role in reducing the chance of fires by grazing undergrowth and turning over leaf litter.

-The two joeys will become a part of Aussie Arks breeding program and help continue to build the population, as preparations begin for release into both the 64Ha and 400 Ha, feral free sanctuaries.
+The two joeys will become a part of Aussie Arks breeding program and help continue to build the population, as preparations begin for release into the 64Ha Ecological Sanctuary and the 400 Ha Barrington Wildlife Sanctuary, both feral free sanctuaries.

 Aussie Ark is protecting the habitat of this unique eco-engineer on Aussie Ark sites, by removing or managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.